NaveenS143/RBAC-Role-Based-Access-control-Backend/README.md

 - Secure password storage using bcrypt
 - Modular structure for scalability
 - Environment variable management with dotenv
+- 2-Factor Authentication (2FA)
+- Password Policies: Enforces secure password creation,Minimum length of 8 characters,Must include uppercase, lowercase, numbers, and special characters AND Prevents the use of usernames or personal details in passwords.

 ## Project Structure